-Forklift-free is a term used to define production operations that no longer use forklifts or lift trucks in their processes.
+Fork-free is a term used to define production operations that no longer use forklift or lift trucks in their processes.

 There are many reasons manufacturers are removing forklifts from their production areas, but the main reason for most EHS Managers is simple – safety.

 Forklifts are large, powerful and useful pieces of equipment, designed to LIFT.
 They require trained, licensed operators to drive, but operating forklift trucks in busy, congested shop floors poses a big safety risk.
 Often visibility is difficult when moving loads.
 Couple this with noisy and populated work areas and even a horn or movement sensor isn’t going to remove the risk of collisions.

 While forklift manufacturers undoubtedly continue to add safety systems and features to their trucks, forklifts still pose a real safety issue for many manufacturers.

 The risk of forklift trucks colliding with pedestrians in busy areas is a big issue in manufacturing and one that many companies are tackling by simply removing forklifts from their shop floors or creating fork-free zones.
 McCue reports that 36% of forklift-related deaths are pedestrians – showing the extent of the risk that many manufacturers are tackling through fork-free zones (McCue, 2021).

 43% of forklift incidents involve pedestriansData source: NFSD, 2020

 1 in 5 UK workplace fatalities are caused by a forklift truck or industrial vehicle